tristanbettany/Pillar/README.md

 ## SSL

 A quick note about SSL.
-After building a `pillar.crt` file will be generated in `resources/ca`.
+After building a `pillar-ca.pem` file will be generated in `resources/ca`.
 You want to import that file into your browser SSL certificates under `Trusted Root Certification Authorities`.
 This means you wont then get any warnings about SSL in the browser.